-- Plan A Remove 30-ft width of Route 17 road embankment downstream of the sewer plant to increase width of the floodplain. - Plan B Relocation of the ball field levee along the Willowemoc Creek 300 feet landward without lowering the floodplain. - Plan C Widening of the Main Street Bridge without a pier. - Plan D Widening of the Little Beaver Kill floodplain downstream of the Main Street bridge and widening of the Main Street Bridge without a pier. - Plan E Widening of the Little Beaver Kill floodplain downstream of the Main Street Bridge, widening of the Main Street Bridge without a pier, and relocation of the ball field levee along the Willowemoc Creek 50 feet landward with lowering of the floodplain. - Plan F Fulton Plan detention structure with open channel constriction, bottom width of 12 feet. - Plan G Fulton Plan detention structure with open channel constriction, bottom width of 12 feet; and widening of the Little Beaver Kill floodplain downstream of the Main Street Bridge. - Plan H Widening of the Little Beaver Kill floodplain downstream of the Main Street Bridge (with a 2-yr floodplain bench). - Plan I Widening of the Little Beaver Kill floodplain downstream of the Main Street Bridge and relocation of the ball field levee along the Willowemoc Creek 50 feet landward with lowering of the floodplain.
+- Plan A Remove 30-ft width of Route 17 road embankment downstream of the sewer plant to increase width of the floodplain. - Plan B Relocation of the ball field levee along the Willowemoc Creek 300 feet landward without lowering the floodplain.

+- Plan C Widening of the Main St. Bridge without a pier. - Plan D Widening of the Little Beaver Kill floodplain downstream of the Main St. Bridge and widening of the Main St. Bridge without a pier. - Plan E Widening of the Little Beaver Kill floodplain downstream of the Main St. Bridge, widening of the Main St. Bridge without a pier, and relocation of the ball field levee along the Willowemoc Creek 50 feet landward with lowering of the floodplain. - Plan F Fulton Plan detention structure with open channel constriction, bottom width of 12 feet. - Plan G Fulton Plan detention structure with open channel constriction, bottom width of 12 feet; and widening of the Little Beaver Kill floodplain downstream of the Main St. Bridge. - Plan H Widening of the Little Beaver Kill floodplain downstream of the Main St. Bridge (with a 50% ACE (2 year) floodplain bench). - Plan I Widening of the Little Beaver Kill floodplain downstream of the Main St. Bridge and relocation of the ball field levee along the Willowemoc Creek 50 feet landward with lowering of the floodplain. - Plan J- Widening of the Little Beaver Kill floodplain downstream of the Main St. Bridge, installation of 4 x 10 feet box culvert, and stabilization of 1-mile of stream upstream to insure stream stability and suspended sediment transport below the Main St. Bridge in downtown Livingston Manor.